Public goods

 They kick off with a future they don’t see.
 That’s modern brands selling stuff you want.

 Now they believe in something.
 There are two things.
 They don’t tell us now.
-They duplicate slides… waste of slides.
+They duplicate slides… total waste.

 And now Public Goods will do this for D2C.
 That could have been one slide… No shit Sherlock.